CosmosContracts/testnets/uni-5/03_V12_ALPHA_UPGRADE.md

 # If it is not found, your go path is not set
 ```

+Edit your juno home (~/.juno/config/app.toml) app.toml to be 0 fees for any denoms set which will take effect next restart.
+minimum-gas-prices = "0ujunox"

+Next, create a new price feeder account in the test keyring.
+This account will need to be sent 1 JUNOX _(1000000ujunox)_.
+This can be done before or after the upgrade takes place

+junod keys add feeder --keyring-backend test
+junod tx bank send <validator> <feeder-address> 1000000ujunox --chain-id uni-5 --fees 500ujunox

 Update the oracle config in `$HOME/.juno/oracle-config.toml`

     nano $HOME/.juno/oracle-config.toml